InfoSec-DB/CyberDepot/docs/htb/starting_point/htb_Synced.md

 ## Overview

-The HTB Synced Exploit is a Python-based tool designed for use in Capture The Flag (CTF) challenges—specifically targeting systems with anonymous Rsync access.
+The HTB Synced Exploit is a Python-based tool designed for use in Capture The Flag (CTF) challengesâ€”specifically targeting systems with anonymous Rsync access.
 It automates the process of scanning for the Rsync service, listing available modules, downloading data, and retrieving the flag file if available.

 ## Features